Preventing Chemical Disasters

 Clorox Proves It’s Possible

-Fortunately, safer, cost-effective chemicals and processes are already widely available.
+Fortunately, safer and more cost-effective chemicals and processes are already widely available.
 Since 2001, hundreds of chemical facilities have made the switch and eliminated risks to 40 million people in 47 states.
 Clorox Company, for instance, converted its high-risk facilities to safer technologies.
 Not every company will make that voluntary change, unfortunately.
-It is up to President Obama and the EPA to require it.
+It is up to the EPA to require it.

 The EPA has a mandate to protect human health and the environment.
 This federal agency also has a specific directive to make environmental justice part of its mission and address the disproportionate health and environmental impacts throughout its programs, policies and activities to the extent appropriate and permitted by law.
 The existing policy gaps to address chemical safety and security are inherently flawed and fail to protect the most vulnerable populations, which include low-income and communities of color residing near chemical facilities, refineries, water treatment plants and ports facilities where hazardous chemicals are stored.